bas080/vines/README.md

 - Jungle vines that spawn on the side of jungletrees

 ## API
 The API is very minimal.
-It allows the registering of vines.
+It allows the registering of vines and the spawning of existing vines on nodes of your own.

+If you want vines to spawn on a certain node then you can choose which vine you would like to spawn on by adding to the node it's group one of the following.

 There are two types of vines.
 One that spawns at the bottom of nodes and uses the plantlike drawtype, and vines that spawn on the side that use signlike drawtype.
+The type is determined by the spawn_on_side property in the biome table.

 ### Example
 *taken from mod*